swirlai/swirl-search/docs/Tutorials.md

 * Copy the `GenericResultProcessor` class as a starting point, and rename it.

 * Implement the `process()` method.
-This is the only one required.

-Process() operates on `self.results`, which will contain all the results from a given SearchProvider, in python list format.
+This is the only one required. `Process()` operates on `self.results`, which will contain all the results from a given SearchProvider, in Python list format.
 Modify items in the result list, and report the number updated.

-For example, here is a process() method that adds a field 'my_field1' to each result item, with the value "test":
+* For example, here is a `process()` method that adds a field 'my_field1' to each result item, with the value "test":
 ```
     def process(self):